Dutch National Ballet presents

-Besides a classical ballet and a new work by a young choreographer, the programme In the Future will include the ballet of the same name created by Hans van Manen in 1986 for Scapino Ballet, which has since also been danced by Stuttgarter Ballett and Introdans Ensemble for Youth.
-It is the first time that Dutch National Ballet has danced In the Future, which is an energetic, swinging, amusing and surprising work, with wonderfully inventive costumes by Keso Dekker.
+New to the Junior Company is the ballet In the Future, by Hans van Manen to music by David Byrne.
+Van Manen created the work in 1986 for Scapino Ballet Rotterdam, and it has since been danced by Stuttgarter Ballett and Introdans Ensemble for Youth, among other companies.
+It is the first time that Dutch National Ballet has danced In the Future, which is an energetic, swinging, amusing and surprising work, with inventive costumes by Keso Dekker.

 Nowadays it is hard to imagine the Dutch ballet world without the Junior Company.
 Founded in 2013, the Junior Company has already more than proved its right to existence, through successful tours of the Netherlands performing at over twenty medium-sized theatres and tours abroad (to Spain, Austria, Germany, England and Switzerland), as well as a great many smaller and larger performances for special occasions.
-In 2014-2015, the Junior Company collaborated with dance company ISH on creating Narnia: The lion, the witch and the wardrobe, which will be revived again this season, due to its great success.
+In 2014-2015, the Junior Company collaborated with dance company ISH on creating Narnia: The lion, the witch and the wardrobe.
+For this season a whole new adventurous production is scheduled: Grimm.

 Alongside their own programmes, the young dancers also perform in the corps de ballet of the main company.
 This season, they will be taking part in The Sleeping Beauty, Don Quichotte and Mata Hari.
 The Junior Company is a real breeding ground for talent.
 For instance, Michaela DePrince, Jessica Xuan, Sho Yamada and Martin ten Kortenaar rapidly moved up from the Junior Company to Dutch National Ballet, where they even dance main roles occasionally.